Yes they do. All the rclone commands (e.g.

 Sure!
 Rclone stores all of its config in a single file.
 If you want

-to find this file, the simplest way is to run
+to find this file, run

 See the remote setup docs for more info.